 After detox, you will go through levels of care that are appropriate for your needs.
 If you need continued monitoring for a medical or psychological condition or complication, you may go through an inpatient treatment program or residential treatment that involves 24-hour medical monitoring or clinical care.

 If you can live on your own, you may attend an intensive outpatient treatment program, which involves more than nine hours of clinical services a week.
 This level of care also includes partial hospitalization, which can provide as much as 12 hours of services every day.
 Outpatient treatment is the last stop on the formal continuum of care.
 It involves less than nine hours of clinical services every week.

 However, it’s a vital part of the treatment process.
-It provides continued support as you start to enter independent life with more free time to pursue your goals.
+It provides continued support as you start to enter an independent life with more free time to pursue your goals.

-In outpatient treatment you will go through therapies like individual, group, and family therapies, depending on your treatment plan.
+In outpatient treatment, you will go through therapies like individual, group, and family therapies, depending on your treatment plan.
 Outpatient treatment is often an important step between more intensive therapies and complete independence.

 Codeine Abuse Statistics